 - Purpose: Analyzes the directory and the File Allocation Table on the designated or default drive and produces a diskette and memory status report. - Format: CHKDSK [d:] - Type: Internal External - Remarks: CHKDSK temporarily makes the drive specified in d: the default drive.
 If CHKDSK ends prematurely, the default drive changes to the drive that CHKDSK was checking.
 CHKDSK might end prematurely if you replied A to a diskette error message.

-After checking the diskette, any error messages are displayed.
+After checking the diskette, any error messages are displayed, followed by a status report.
 A complete listing of error messages can be found in Appendix A.

-The following status report is also displayed:
+The following is an example of the status report that is displayed: